NathMorgan/module-productqa/README.md

 * Remove the use of collection for the frontend however collections was used to keep the functionality of Magento pager support

+* Add the error / success message to be part of the form so the customer can see it easier and not at the top of the page

+* Moving the Product QA grid to be part of the actual product it's assigned to aid store owner in knowing what product the question is for

+* Adding more unit test classes for each PHP class

+* Improving the looks of the ProductQA admin grid to make it more visible that the question needs to be reviewed / answered

 ---